Seeed-Studio/wiki-documents/docs/Edge/reTerminal/reTerminal-piCam.md

-- **Step 1** Visit the SeeedStudio wiki page dedicated to ReTerminal and navigate to the section providing the pre-built images.( you can refer this link to get images and acknowledge installation procedure. if you have already done please skip this step.  https://wiki.seeedstudio.com/reTerminal-FAQ/#q2-how-can-i-flash-raspberry-pi-os-which-is-originally-shipped-with-reterminal)
+- **Step 1** Visit the Seeed Studio wiki page dedicated to reTerminal and navigate to the section providing the pre-built images.( you can refer this link to get images and acknowledge installation procedure. if you have already done please skip this step.  https://wiki.seeedstudio.com/reTerminal-FAQ/#q2-how-can-i-flash-raspberry-pi-os-which-is-originally-shipped-with-reterminal)
-- **Step 2** 	Power off the reterminal and connect the PiCam v1 module to the camera interface on the ReTerminal.
+- **Step 2** 	Power off the reterminal and connect the PiCam v1 module to the camera interface on the reTerminal.
 Ensure it is securely attached.
 <p style={{textAlign: 'center'}}><img src="https://files.seeedstudio.com/wiki/ReTerminal/Picam/reterminal_inside.png" alt="pir" width="600" height="auto"/></p>

 - **Step 3** Assemble the reTerminal and boot the reTerminal.
 Go to reTerminal icon which you can find in the desktop and enable camera and reboot.

-- **Step 4** Open a terminal or SSH into the ReTerminal to access the command line interface.
+- **Step 4** Open a terminal or SSH into the reTerminal to access the command line interface.
 - **Step 5** Use the `raspistill` command to capture images.
 You can visit this site for more commands. https://projects.raspberrypi.org/en/projects/getting-started-with-picamera/3
 ```sh
 raspistill -o Desktop/image.jpg
 ```
 ## For fresh raspberry pi OS

-We recommend Raspbian Bullseye 64-bit fresh image from raspberry pi official web-site for SeeedStudio ReTerminal:
+We recommend Raspbian Bullseye 64-bit fresh image from raspberry pi official web-site for Seeed Studio reTerminal:
-- **Step 1** SeeedStudio provides detailed instructions on how to install the drivers after flashing a new Raspberry Pi OS or other OS.
-Refer to the SeeedStudio wiki page for ReTerminal and follow the instructions provided in the "Flash new Raspberry Pi OS" section (https://wiki.seeedstudio.com/reTerminal#flash-raspberry-pi-os-64-bit-ubuntu-os-or-other-os-to-emmc) and "How to install reTerminal drivers"( section https://wiki.seeedstudio.com/reTerminal/#install-reterminal-drivers-after-flashing-new-raspberry-pi-os-ubuntu-os-or-other-os) If you already have done please skip this step.
+- **Step 1** Seeed Studio provides detailed instructions on how to install the drivers after flashing a new Raspberry Pi OS or other OS.
+Refer to the Seeed Studio wiki page for reTerminal and follow the instructions provided in the "Flash new Raspberry Pi OS" section (https://wiki.seeedstudio.com/reTerminal#flash-raspberry-pi-os-64-bit-ubuntu-os-or-other-os-to-emmc) and "How to install reTerminal drivers"( section https://wiki.seeedstudio.com/reTerminal/#install-reterminal-drivers-after-flashing-new-raspberry-pi-os-ubuntu-os-or-other-os) If you already have done please skip this step.

-- **Step 2** Open a terminal or SSH into your ReTerminal and execute the following command to edit the config.txt file:
+- **Step 2** Open a terminal or SSH into your reTerminal and execute the following command to edit the config.txt file:

 ```sh
 sudo nano /boot/config.txt